Rami Barracks

 Rami Barracks (Rami Kışlası, Asâkir-i Mansure-i Muhammediye Kışlası) were an Ottoman and later Turkish Army barracks located in the Eyüp district on the European part of Istanbul, Turkey.
-They were built in the 1770s in the Ottoman Empire era.
-Currently, it is under restoration for use as a library.
+They were built in the 1770s in the Ottoman Empire era.As of January 13, 2023, following comprehensive restoration work, the building has been re-opened and now functions as one of Istanbul’s largest public libraries.